CircuitVerse/CircuitVerseDocs/docs/Modify.md

 ## Bitwidth

-Modify the bitwidth of the circuit element in the property menu.
+You can define the number of binary digits that is to be taken as input or output, by changing the bitwidth property of an element.

 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/736" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Other attributes

-You can change other attributes, like the number of inputs of an AndGate in the Property Menu.
+You can change other attributes, like the number of inputs of an AND gate in the property menu.

 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/735" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Label and Label Direction

-You can label any circuit element in the property menu.
-You can also chose the position of the label.
+You can give additional information about the circuit elements by the use of labels.
+One can also choose the position of the label with the help of label direction.
 ![Direction Change](/images/label.png)